 We love to see new and creative ways to use a box.
-There are plenty of inspired packaging innovations that come through our shop, representing the best of what custom made boxes can be.
-We’ve made boxes for products, services, and promotions from just about every conceivable industry.
+Plenty of inspired packaging innovations come through our shop, representing the best of what custom-made boxes can be.
+We’ve made boxes for products, services, and promotions from almost every industry.
 But we like to think that a box can be more than just packaging.

 This month, we’re taking a look at a project where the box is the product itself.

 Dwelling Boxes Inc. began as a spontaneous New Year’s Eve ritual when founder Jenn Vonhagen and her family decided to reflect on everything they were grateful for in 2018 and eliminate everything they weren’t.
 They gathered around their firepit and shared their thanks, written on sticky notes.
 They also wrote down what they wanted to let go of, but that information wasn’t shared.
 Instead, they tossed their troubles into the fire and left them in the year behind.

 After brainstorming with her husband, Justin, Jenn realized she was on to something.
 She brought the idea to her business partner Greg Wineman, and with a little research and development, Dwelling Boxes were born.

 The set of two boxes is made to be filled with slips of paper containing thoughts, feelings, quotes, doodles, or any other personal expressions worth jotting down.
 Just like the aforementioned New Year’s ritual, you write what you’re grateful for, what’s driving you nuts, or anything in between, and you drop it into a box.

 The catch is, only one of the boxes has a removable lid.
 The other has its lid glued firmly shut.
 You store up all your gratitude in one box while trapping your woes in another.
 When the time is right (New Year’s Eve or otherwise), you crack open your Positive Box for reflection and ceremoniously bid farewell to the Negative Box.
 But we’ll get back to that in a minute.
 Right now, let’s talk design.